 Boom25 – Win cashback

-When you make a purchase through Boom25 you have a 1 in 25 chance of winning back ALL of the money you spent!
-Every 25th approved purchase via Boom25 is refunded with cash paid directly into your PayPal account!
+Boom25 is a little different.
+When you make a purchase through Boom25 you have a 1 in 25 chance of winning back ALL of the money you spent back.
+Every 25th approved purchase via Boom25 is refunded with cash paid directly into your PayPal account.

-I’ve already earned over £30 and I’ve only used in a couple of times!
+I’ve already earned over £30 and I’ve only used it a couple of times!
 Feeling lucky?
-See if you can win a free takeaway… or even a holiday!
+See if you can win a free takeaway… or even a holiday.

 Curve – On-Card Cashback